-A fresh approach to understanding SEO: education, tutorials, and answers.
-Robust software tools that measure what matters and give you actionable data.
+A fresh approach to understanding SEO: comprehensive reference library, tutorials, and answers.
+Robust software tools that measure what matters and give you useful data.

-Forget the mythology and black magic voodoo of search engine optimization and focus on what actually matters and how search engines really work.
+Forget the mythology and black magic voodoo of search engine optimization and focus on what's concrete, long-term, and real.

 Sign up now to be the first to know when we launch.